Konfekt/vim-CtrlXA/README.md

     - supports pairs in `LaTeX`, for example, cycles between `\big( a + b \big)` and `\Big( a +b \Big)`, and
     - preserves upper and lower case by options such as `match_case`, `hard_case` and `match_word`.

-Please see @kiryph's [compilation](https://github.com/Konfekt/vim-CtrlXA/issues/1#issuecomment-325425550) for further alternatives.
+See @kiryph's [compilation](https://github.com/Konfekt/vim-CtrlXA/issues/1#issuecomment-325425550) for further alternatives.